ktekinay/M_Crypto/README.md

 You may distribute a modified version of this project as long as all modifications are clearly documented and accredited.

-## Comments and Contributions
+## <a name='comments-and-contributions'></a>Comments and Contributions

 All contributions to this project will be gratefully considered.
 Fork this repo to your own, then submit your changes via a Pull Request.

 All comments are also welcome.

-## Who Did This?!?
+## <a name='who-did-this'></a>Who Did This?!?

-This project was created by and is maintained by Kem Tekinay (ktekinay@mactechnologies dot com).
+This project was created by and is maintained by Kem Tekinay (ktekinay at mactechnologies dot com).

+## <a name='release-notes'></a>Release Notes

+__2.0__ (Sept.
+19, 2017)

+- Renamed M\_Crypto and other classes rolled into that module.
+- Introduced AES.
+- Renamed padding "PKCS5" to "PKCS".
+- Renamed `SetVector` to `SetInitialVector` and took it out of the `Constructor`.
+- Introduced the Encrypter superclass and the ability to get an Encrypter via code.
+- Padding.NullPadding has been renamed NullsWithCount.
+- The default padding for Blowfish\_MTC is now PKCS, not NullsWithCount.
+- `Bcrypt_MTC.Bcrypt` has been deprecated in favor of `Bcrypt_MTC.Hash`.
+- Refactored Harness to include an all-purpose encryption/decryption utility and unit tests.

+__1.0__ (some time ago as Blowfish\_MTC)

+- Initial release of Blowfish and Bcrypt.